AMDESE/sev-tool/readme.md

 8. get_id
      - Optional input args: --ofolder [folder_path]
          - This allows the user to specify the folder where the tool will export the IDs for Socket0 and Socket1
+     - Files read in: none
      - Outputs:
          - If --[verbose] flag used: The IDs for Socket0 and Socket1 will be printed out to the screen
          - If --[ofolder] flag used: The IDs for Socket0 and Socket1 will be written as files to the specified folder.
-Files: getid_s0_out.txt and getid_s1_out.txt
+            - Files: getid_s0_out.txt and getid_s1_out.txt
      - Example
          ```sh
          $ sudo ./sevtool --ofolder ./certs --get_id
          ```
 9. set_self_owned
      - Input args: none
+     - Files read in: none
      - Outputs: none
      - Example
          ```sh